-Child neurologists are medical doctors who have completed
+Child neurologists are medical doctors who have completed (in order):

 Four years of medical school

 Child neurologists often diagnose, treat, and manage the following conditions: